-Broiled Wild Salmon with Apple Cherry Chutney and My Trip to Harry and David
+Broiled Wild Salmon with Cherry Apple Chutney

 Just a few weeks ago I had this at a dinner party hosted by my friend Sandy who blogs at The Reluctant Entertainer during my trip to Harry and David in southern Oregon.
 The Autumn weather in southern Oregon couldn’t have been more perfect and we dined al fresco in her beautiful backyard on chalkboard paper lined tables with pears for centerpieces.

-to her – she’s an incredible entertainer and really knows hot to make
+Anyone who meets Sandy feels instantly connected to her – she’s an incredible entertainer and really knows hot to make

 Southern Oregon has the perfect landscape and climate for producing the best pears and produce.
 It’s also home to some of the finest cheese and great wine.
 Harry and David doesn’t just grow there own fruit (which are non-GMO btw), all their cakes, pastries, chocolates, cookies, Moose Munch and more all made on premises and they work directly with local wineries and cheese makers to offer the best Oregon wines, finest cheese such as award winning Rogue Creamery in their baskets.